ASIC Miner Calculator — Profitability & Value

 Select an ASIC model or enter your hashrate and power consumption to see profitability estimates, ROI projections, and device comparisons.

-How to use ASIC Mining Calculator
+How to use ASIC Miner Calculator — Profitability & Value

 The ASIC Mining Calculator estimates profitability for Bitcoin and other ASIC-mineable coins based on your hardware's rated hashrate and power consumption.
 Enter the ASIC model's hashrate (TH/s for SHA-256), power draw in watts, electricity rate, pool fee, and the current hardware acquisition cost to get daily profit and break-even timeline.